yhernandez55/House-Prices---Regression-Techniques/README.md

 The top 10 important features identified by the XGBoost model in order were:
 - Id, LotArea, BsmtUnfSF, GrLivArea, LotFrontage,
 - TotalPorchSF, GarageArea, TotalSF, BsmtFinSF1, MasVnrArea.
+Below is a chart of the list of top 10 most import features in order.
 ![image](https://github.com/user-attachments/assets/b0410fff-087f-4d5c-8622-813ee75f2b55)